ENCCS/vasp-best-practices/content/fcc_Si.md

 in which `JOBID` is a string of numbers.
 Note that

-* Some warning messages will only show in `slurm-JOBID.out`, the `standard output` for the run
+* Some warning messages will only show in the standard output of the job, `slurm-JOBID.out` if submitted to the queue.
+**Therefore, also carefully check the output when running interactively.**

-You can quickly check the iteration steps and convergence with "cat"
+You can quickly check the iteration steps and convergence with "cat", in a different terminal if it's still running interactively

     cat OSZICAR